S T E W A R T S W A N

 RSVP

-I am happy to announce that I will presenting new work in the group exhibition Beautiful Shambles, a visual love letter to Glasgow with all its character, charm and contradictions.
+I am happy to announce that I will be presenting new work in the group exhibition Beautiful Shambles, a visual love letter to Glasgow with all its character, charm and contradictions.
 For one weekend, four Scottish artists come together to share what this city means to us, each in our own language of image, colour and place.

 My new body of work explores power, propaganda, class struggle, and forgotten communities through reimagined characters from Orwell’s Animal Farm, transposed into a gritty Glaswegian housing estate.
 Anthropomorphic creatures wear tracksuits, carry old protest scars, and stalk the corridors of derelict tower blocks.
 It’s Orwell via Possilpark.
 Surreal, unsettling, and weirdly familiar.The allegory of revolution and corruption remains, now infused with Glaswegian voices, local grit, and surreal familiarity.